 Music is one of the best ways to teach toddlers and preschoolers about diversity.
 Even within one culture or country, there are many different styles of music.
 Music exposes children to different types of cultures and even different languages.
 I cannot sing enough praises about the children’s music company Putumayo!
 Their albums were a staple in my classroom and home when my children were little.
 They have everything from African beats to Parisian jazz and relaxing folk to funky reggae!

-Children can explore not only other cultures through music but also their own emotions.
+Children can explore not only other cultures but also their own emotions through music.
 Dance and music are excellent forms of self-expression.
 Children regularly exposed to music have improved memory and cognitive function and may perform better at mathematics.
 Music is stress relieving, and listening to music promotes positive emotions and feelings.

 Read Books